+8. Giving

-Making the world around us better
+Make the world around you better

 To live a life of giving means dedicating our actions, efforts, and resources to benefiting and assisting others.
 It involves selflessness, compassion, and a commitment to making a meaningful impact on the lives of everyone around us.

-Give vs Take
+Give vs take

 We all know giving vs taking when we see it.
 A "Take" mentality is cancer within an organization, but collective "Giving" is like a healthy fertilizer for workplace culture.

 Give first.

 Give without expectation.

+Give because it feels good.

-Give because it feels good and is the right thing to do.
+Give because its the right thing to do.

-"The most meaningful way to succeed is to help others succeed.
-Focus attention and energy on making a difference in the lives of others, and success might follow as a by-product"
+The most meaningful way to succeed is to help others succeed.
+Focus attention and energy on making a difference in the lives of others, and success might follow as a by-product ADAM GRANT